Get a Value from a Dictionary by Key in Python

 source: dict_get.py

-Specifying a non-existent key is not a problem if you want to add a new element to the dictionary.
+Using a non-existent key is acceptable when adding a new element to the dictionary.

 d['key4'] = 'val4'